msayson/msayson.github.io/_posts/2026-06-03-why-deletion-means-different-things.md

 * How success is verified
 * What evidence should be collected

-The challenge is explicitly defining deletion semantics, ensuring each system enforces and verifies the correct deletion mechanism, and validating that personal data has been removed across the organization.
+The challenge is explicitly defining deletion semantics, ensuring each system enforces and verifies the intended deletion mechanism, and validating that personal data has been removed across the organization.